 Constipation and Hemorrhoids

-It is quiet common to develop severe constipation during pregnancy.
+It is quite common to develop severe constipation during pregnancy.
 If not treated quickly, it can also result to getting Hemorrhoids.
-To prevent this, make sure your diet contains a lot of fiber.
-Also, drink plenty of water and ask your physician to recommend exercises for this purpose.
+To prevent this, make sure your diet contains a lot of fibre.
+Also, drink plenty of water and ask your physician to recommend exercise.

-Almost all expecting mothers experience mild to serious backache throughout their pregnancy.
-It is experienced when the ligaments start stretching and when the body starts preparing itself for the additional weight of the baby.
+Almost all expecting mothers experience mild to serious backaches throughout their pregnancy.
+It is experienced when the ligaments start stretching, and the body starts preparing itself for the additional weight of the baby.
 For getting relief, try different antenatal exercises regularly, take sufficient bed rest and wear slippers.

-This pretty much sums up all the possible health problems that you might face when you are pregnant.
+This pretty much sums up all the possible health problems you might face when pregnant.
 Most of these can be taken care of by following some simple steps.
-In case any of these seem alarming, contact your doctor or midwife to get a solution and prevent it from getting worse.
+If any of these seem alarming, contact your doctor or midwife to get a solution and prevent it from worsening.